 - In the Auditing Setup window, select each of the actions you would log to keep track of.
-By default, all auditing options will be enabled.
-Be sure to deselect options you do not wish to see to avoid unnecessary information being logged.
+By default, all auditing options are enabled.
+Be sure to clear the options you do not want to see to avoid unnecessary information from being logged.
 You can easily enable all options in a particular category by selecting the Select All box at the top of the window.

-- When all desired options are enabled, click Apply and OK.
+- When all the wanted options are enabled, click Apply and OK.

 Step 2: Writing audit logs to the Window Event Log

 - Locate the config.properties file for your Application Server.
-This will be located in \Program Files\ISS\SiteProtector\Application Server\config.
+The file is located in \Program Files\ISS\SiteProtector\Application Server\config.

 - Edit the config.properties file by adding the following two lines:

-The conversionPattern specifies the format of the message written to the Windows/NT Event Log.
+The conversionPattern specifies the format of the message that is written to the Windows/NT Event Log.

 %m is the message that was supplied